mageplaza/magento-2-reports/README.md

 * In the **Module Enable** field: Choose Yes to enable Reports extension.
 * In the **Enable Chart** field: Select Yes to show the graph.
-* In the **Enable Compare** field: select Yes to display comparison of store performance between time periods.
+* In the **Enable Comparison** field: select Yes to display comparison of store performance between time periods.

 ### Quick report outside the Dashboard